rbha917/exquisite-corpse-stage-2-starcycle/README.md

 - it's just a different type of lifecycle and explores the cosmos beyond us

 ### 🟨 Stage 2
-- Name/Alias:
+- Name/Alias: Roshni Bhatti
 - Github account:
-- Published webpage for stage 2:
+- Published webpage for stage 2: https://rbha917.github.io/exquisite-corpse-stage-2-starcycle/

 *... comments to be added here*